Your book manuscript is finally ready.

 It’s a good idea to include all your contact details on the first or second page of your manuscript/part manuscript, as well as in the submission email.

 Tweaks you’ll need to make to your generic documents

 Check what’s required.
-If the literary agency or publisher wants you to submit to a particular agent, read about them to ensure your manuscript is a good fit for them, then personalise your email and/or cover letter with their name, and perhaps mention something you’ve noted they’re looking for, but only if your manuscript definitely incorporates those features!
+If the literary agency or publisher wants you to submit to a specific agent by name, read about them to ensure your manuscript is a good fit for them, then personalise your email and/or cover letter with their name, and perhaps mention something you’ve noted they’re looking for, but only if your manuscript definitely incorporates those features!

-Often they will have specific rules about formats required, for example, that your manuscript is in a specific font, such as Times New Roman size 12, or it must be saved as a Word document or PDF.
+Often they will have rules about formats required, for example, that your manuscript is typed in a specific font, such as Times New Roman size 12, or it must be saved as a Word document or PDF file.
 Check and change your document(s) as necessary.

 Tips before submitting

 - While having the most commonly requested documents ready before submitting will definitely make your author life less stressful, you will need to carefully read each literary agent’s or publisher’s exact requirements for submissions on their websites.
 Sometimes they will have slightly different requirements, so check it out first, and only submit what they ask for – no more, no less!

 - Look through their whole website first.
 Note their current catalogue of books to see if yours would fit with their genres.
 Especially check out the individual agents, and submit to the relevant person only (if they ask you to do so).
 It’s important to note which genres, sub-genres and/or age groups each agent represents and what their preferences are, so that your submission is relevant.
 Submit only once to each agency/publisher, to the most relevant person there.